 When the Rabbi's Cat swallows a parrot, he starts to talk, and above all, to say everything that comes into his head without any filter.
 Sometimes a philosopher, sometimes a questioner of the Jewish religion, the animal becomes, over the course of the albums, a true explorer of this cult.
 The hero of Joann Sfar's cult comic strip, which celebrated its 20th anniversary this year, Le Chat du Rabbin is now a musical show at Les Frivolités Parisiennes.
 The show, with orchestra, runs at the Théâtre de l'Œuvre from September 9 to 25, 2022.

-Le Chat du Rabbin, launched by Joann Sfar in 2002, has already had 11 albums, the latest of which dates from 2021.
+Le Chat du Rabbin (The Rabbi's Cat), launched by Joann Sfar in 2002, already has 11 albums, the latest of which dates from 2021.
 The saga has already been adapted for the stage, in animated films and as a radio series.
 But The Rabbi's Cat had not yet become a musical.
 This is now a reality, thanks to Les Frivolités Parisiennes, a classical music orchestra that is constantly coming up with new shows.
-The most recent of these was Cole Porter in Paris et Normandie .
+Most recently, they have presented Cole Porter in Paris and Normandie .

-The show brings together 16 artists, 12 musicians from the orchestra and four singers, on the stage of the Théâtre de l'Œuvre.
-The lyrics of the songs in this show, which follows a cat's quest for love, are by Oldelaf, with music by Matthieu Nichard and staging by Pascal Neyron.
+The show brings together 16 artists, 12 orchestra musicians and four singers on the stage of the Théâtre de l'Œuvre.
+The lyrics for this show, which follows a cat's quest for love, are by Oldelaf, with music by Matthieu Nichard and staging by Pascal Neyron.

 This show is suitable for children, who are even entitled to a special rate.